tobami/codespeed/example/README.md

    `which pip >/dev/null || easy_install pip`
    (You might be required to use sudo)
 2. Copy the example directory to your project.
 (Prevents updates on git tracked files in the future.)
-Let's call it myspeedycenter `cp -r example myspeedycenter`
+Let's call it speedcenter `cp -r example speedcenter`
 3. Enter that directory
-   `cd myspeedycenter`
+   `cd speedcenter`
 4. Install Django, Codespeed and other dependencies using pip `pip install -r requirements.txt`
    (You might be required to use sudo)